 In choosing a career coach, the phase one currently is in his or her career path is very crucial.
 For an individual who is pursuing a career, the end is always in sight – the goal to be attained and place to ultimately be.

-For example, an entry-level staff in the banking profession with an aim of ultimately becoming a World Bank analyst would need different mentors in different stages of his or her career.
+For example, entry-level staff in the banking profession to ultimately become a World Bank analyst would need different mentors in different stages of his or her career.

 The kind of mentor(s) needed as an entry-level banker is different from the one needed when he or she becomes a branch manager.
 It also becomes different when he or she becomes part of a bank’s top management and so on.

 Thus, in choosing a career mentor, one must consider the phase of the career path he or she currently is, and know when to focus on the next mentor(s) when it becomes necessary.

 A typical short-term period ranges from one month to three years.
 This often falls in the early stage of an individual pursuing a career.